FENLAND CLARION CLUB RULES - Version 4.2 Effective from: 24 January 2022

 7.7 Intentionally blank

-7.8 All riders must enter club events prior to the event and pay the correct fee on the day.
+7.8 All riders must enter club events prior to the event and pay the correct fee.
 Fees shall be as published at the start of the season by the Racing Secretary.

-7.10 The racing secretary (or person running the event) shall be entitled to refuse any entry that does not comply with these rules.
+7.10 The racing secretary (or person running the event) shall be entitled to refuse any entry.

-7.11 The following prize structure shall apply to all club events:
+7.11 The following prize structure shall apply to club events (not counting Bluebell Series events):

-7.12 In events where two or more ladies ride the fastest shall receive a prize.
+In events where two or more Male or Female riders enter, the fastest in each category shall receive a prize.

 7.14 All awards for club events shall be medals or plaques.